1. Because we complain:

 It’s time to rediscover the supernatural ways of our way.

 “If you assign ten new believers the task of studying the Bible to find God’s heart for this generation, not one of them would conclude that spiritual gifts are not for today.”
-Bill Johnson’s latest book: The Power That Changes the World
+Bill Johnson’s book: The Power That Changes the World

 9. Because we ourselves don’t go to Jesus: